 Violin and Viola

-When did you begin playing violin, and why?
+When did you begin playing strings, and why?

 What other instruments do you play, and what is your experience with them?

 In my degree I have been taught instruments like oboe, bassoon, flute, tuba and currently percussion.
 I do not personally think I sound good but I did enjoy the flute when I was learning.

 What are your personal goals as a musician?